FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 Mondays from 3:00 PM - 5:00 PM in her huddle, Bloomberg 254.

 ###### Andrea
-Fridays from 1:30 PM - 3:30 PM at the TIC Maker Lab.
+Mondays from 1:00 PM - 3:00 PM at the TIC Maker Lab.

 ###### Niti
 Tuesdays, Wednesdays and Thursdays 12:00 PM - 1:00 PM at the TIC Maker Lab.